timcmartin/dotfiles/README.md

 - The setup script is idempotent and safe to re-run.
 - `.stow-local-ignore` ensures only intended files are symlinked.
-- Context-specific configuration (e.g., git email) is handled automatically based on your macOS user account.
+- Context-specific config (e.g., git email) is handled automatically by macOS user account.
-- For any manual steps, refer to the checklist above.
+- For manual steps, refer to the checklist above.

 ---